eosnewyork/EOSAccountInfo/README.md

 1. Install .NET core on your OS (Yes, this really works on Linux, and macOS) - easy to follow instructions can be found here https://www.microsoft.com/net/learn/get-started

-2. Clone the supporting EOSDotNet prohject, this is used by the application
+2. Clone the supporting EOSDotNet project, this is used by the application
 ```
 git clone https://github.com/eosnewyork/EOSDotNet.git
 cd /EOSDotNet